Almost

 The scene is from the Mahabharat.

-But he had no sons on that battlefield.
-No kingdom riding on the outcome.
+So it passes to Sanjay.
+The king's charioteer.
+Devoted.
+Trusted.
+A man who had no sons on that battlefield.
 No version of events he needed to protect.